The Ultimate In Birding Tours

 Leaders: Trevor Ellery and local bird guides

-8 Days Group Size Limit 7
+3 Days Group Size Limit 7

 Leaders: Trevor Ellery and local bird guides

-8 Days Group Size Limit 7
+3 Days Group Size Limit 7

-COLOMBIA WITH A DIFFERENCE: OVERVIEW
+COLOMBIA WITH A DIFFERENCE BIRDING TOUR: OVERVIEW

 Colombia is an immense country with an almost unimaginable variety of landscapes, floras and birds.
 It is now at peace, having improved dramatically in recent decades, such that today Colombia is a clean, safe, modern and friendly country with great infrastructure.
 Indeed things have turned around so far that Colombia is now one of the safest and most popular South American birding destinations!
 Add to this its enviable distinction of having the highest number of bird species recorded for any country on earth and Colombia must be a priority for any birder: nearly 2000 species have been recorded to date, with more being added every year, including species new to science!